Erich Muhsfeldt: Pre-war and personal life

 Erich Muhsfeldt was born on 18 February 1913 in Berkenbrück, Brandenburg, Germany.
 His father worked as a labourer at the State Water Administration in Fürstenwalde.
-In 1927, Muhsfeldt completed 8 classes of elementary school, and three years later he gained the profession of a baker, in which he worked for 2 years as a journeyman.
+In 1927, Muhsfeldt completed eight classes of elementary school, and three years later he became a baker, working for two years as a journeyman.

-At the time of his service in the SS-Totenkopfverbände he was reportedly married with two children.
+At the time of his service in the SS-Totenkopfverbände, he was reportedly married with two children.
 The fate of his wife is unclear.
-According to Miklós Nyiszli, his wife was killed in an air raid, and his son sent to the Eastern front.
+According to Miklós Nyiszli, his wife was killed in an air raid, and his son sent to the Eastern front (although it is unlikely any son of his would have been of military age).

 SS career

 Originally Muhsfeldt served with the German SS-Sonderkommando at Auschwitz I in 1940.
 He was transferred to the work/extermination camp at Majdanek on 15 November 1941.
-He was present at the final mass shooting of the camp's remaining Jewish inmates known as the Operation Harvest Festival or "Erntefest, the largest single-day, single-camp massacre of the Holocaust, totalling 43,000 in three nearby locations.
+He was present at the final mass shooting of the camp's remaining Jewish inmates known as the Operation Harvest Festival or Erntefest, the largest single-day, single-camp massacre of the Holocaust, totalling 43,000 in three nearby locations.

 Muhsfeldt testified of the incident before the Polish Court in Kraków in 1947:

 One day in late October 1943 the excavation of pits was begun behind Compounds V and VI, approximately 50 meters behind the structure of the new Crematorium.
 300 inmates were put to this work; they dug without interruption for three days and nights, in two shifts of 150 each.
 In the course of these three days, three pits were excavated; they were more than two meters deep, zigzag-shaped, and each about 100 m long.

 During these three days, special commandos from the concentration camp Auschwitz as well as SS and Police commandos from Cracow, Warsaw, Radom, Lwów and Lublin gathered in Majdanek.
 Otto Moll and Franz Hössler came from Auschwitz with 10 SS men.
 Altogether, some 100 SS men arrived from the cities I mentioned, and these SS men made up the Special Commando.
 On the fourth day-it may have been November 3-reveille was sounded at 5:00 a.m.

 Therefore I went to that part of the camp where I usually stayed.
 The entire camp was surrounded by the police; I would estimate that there were about 500 policemen.
 They stood guard with their weapons at the ready.
 They were armed with heavy and light submachine guns as well as with other automatic weapons.

 A truck mounted with a radio transmitter was parked near the new Crematorium; a second such truck stood near the camp entrance, not far from the Building Administration.
 When I arrived at the camp grounds, both transmitters were already on.
 They broadcast German marches and songs as well as dance music from records.
 The two trucks had been provided by the Propaganda Office [of the NSDAP] in Lublin.